vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     ![The screenshot shows the Create Migration Service Basics tab with all values entered.](media/dms-create-basics.png "Create Migration Basics Tab")

-5. Select **Next: Networking >>**.
+6. Select **Next: Networking >>**.

-6. On the **Networking** tab, select the **Virtual Network** within the `fabmedical-[SUFFIX]` resource group.
+7. On the **Networking** tab, select the **Virtual Network** within the `fabmedical-[SUFFIX]` resource group.

     ![The screenshot shows the Create Migration Service Networking tab with Virtual Network selected.](media/dms-create-networking.png "Create Migration Service Networking tab")

-7. Select **Review + create**.
+8. Select **Review + create**.

-8. Select **Create** to create the Azure Database Migration Service instance.
+9. Select **Create** to create the Azure Database Migration Service instance.

-The service may take 5 - 10 minutes to provision.
+It may take 5 to 10 minutes to provision the Azure Database Migration Service instance.

 ### Task 3: Migrate data to Azure Cosmos DB

-In this task, you will create a **Migration project** within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
+In this task, you will create a **Migration project** within Azure Database Migration Service and then migrate the data from MongoDB to Azure Cosmos DB.

-1. In the Azure Portal, navigate to your Build Agent VM, and copy the Private IP address **(2)**.
-Paste the contents into the text editor of your choice (such as Notepad on Windows, macOS users can use TextEdit) for future use.
+1. Navigate to your Build Agent VM in the Azure Portal and copy the Private IP address **(2)**.
+Then, paste the contents into the text editor of your choice (such as Notepad on Windows, macOS users can use TextEdit) for future use.

    ![Built Agent VM is shown.
 Overview tab is open.
 Private IP address is highlighted.](media/agent-vm-private-ip-address.png "Private IP Address")

-2. In the Azure Portal, navigate to the **Azure Database Migration Service** that was previously provisioned.
+2. In the Azure Portal, navigate to the **Azure Database Migration Service** created in a previous step..

 3. On the Azure Database Migration Service blade, select **+ New Migration Project** on the **Overview** pane.